 Are You Happy?

 Answer with a simple yes or no to the question, are you happy with your health?

-Please take 5 minutes to do the same and total up your result, and if your score is low then you can begin to do something about it.
-I have always worked on the principle that if I score 3-4 points, that I really don’t have a lot to worry about.
+Please take 5 minutes to do the same and total up your result, and if your score is low, then you can begin to do something about it.
+I have always worked on the principle that if I score 3-4 points, that I don’t have a lot to worry about.
 I may not be enjoying certain aspects of my life, but I have time to consider them and try to make small changes here and there to keep me smiling.
 However, if I ever score 1-2, then I have taken immediate action in the past.
 I have moved home, finished relationships, quit jobs and turned my life upside down to redirect my life.
 You must be brutally honest with your scores to give you the confidence necessary to make these kinds of changes.
 No trust – No action – No resolution.

 So my ‘BIG 5’ does not protect me from unhappiness, but it can urge me on to make a positive change.
 It can also act as a free insurance policy which always pays out.
-Counting my blessings is something I have only being doing for 2 years now.
+Counting my blessings is something I have only being doing for two years now.
 Combining both these methods to keep watch over my life satisfaction seems to work very well for me.
-One acts as a continuous and proactive measure, like visiting a doctor for a regular check up or training a muscle.
+One acts as a continuous and proactive measure, like visiting a doctor for a regular check-up or training a muscle.
 The ‘BIG 5’ though, acts as a surgical approach which never fails to cut out the rot before it is too late.
 It’s like my guardian angel looking over me.

-Challenging ourselves to find more creative ways to remain positive does not come easy to most of us.
+Challenging ourselves to find more creative ways to remain positive does not come easily to most of us.
 I have obviously struggled from time to time, and this is why I continue to remain grateful and ask myself the all important question: